pewill-msft/iac-development-terraform-azure/README.md

 	}
 }
 ```
-The Dev Container is based on 'Ubuntu' and includes `Azure CLI` and `Terraform` as well as some VS Code extensions for working with Azure and Terraform.
+The Dev Container is based on `Ubuntu` and includes `Azure CLI` and `Terraform` as well as some VS Code extensions for working with Azure and Terraform.

 The repository also contains a simple Terraform code to create a resource group and an Azure SQL database in Azure.
-The Terraform code is located in `src` folder.
+The Terraform code is located in `infa` folder.

 With the repository open in VS Code, you can either edit the files dirctly and push to GitHub or start the development environment using a container by entering the following command in the VS Code command palette (Ctrl+Shift+P) and select `Dev Containers: Reopen in Container`